8 Weird But Completely Effective Weight Loss Tips

 Just a whiff of peppermint helps control cravings and emotional eating, according to research published in the journal Appetite.

-In the study, people who sniffed peppermint every 2 hours felt less hungry, more focused, and consumed 2,800 fewer calories per week than non-sniffers.
+In the study, people who sniffed peppermint every 2 hours felt less hungry, more focused, and consumed 11 000 fewer kilojoules per week than non-sniffers.

 A similar study in the UK found the same effect when people wore a vanilla-scented patch.
-They lost 5 pounds in a month and felt more in control of their diet than people who didn’t wear the patch.
+They lost more than 2kgs in a month and felt more in control of their diet than people who didn’t wear the patch.

 Try some scented vanilla or peppermint candles in the dining room and/or kitchen.